karthikcng/CDX3_Dwms_App/README.md

-## Ultima PrimeNG
+## CDX3_DWMS_APP

+## open the project in the VS Code

+## Install node modules

+Run `npm install` to install the node packages used in the project.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+It particularly Navigate to this url `http://localhost:8093/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding